davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 *Never roll your own database!*

-You've probably heard this advice before, or even took it for granted as common sense.
-But have you ever stopped to consider *why* you shouldn't build your own data storage engines?
+Most programmers agree with this advice.
+But have you ever stopped to consider why you shouldn't build your own data storage engines?
 After all, it can't be that *nobody* should build new file systems, databases, distributed search indexes and so on &mdash; times change, people change, hardware changes, and we aren't still using the original systems we designed back in the 1960s-70s.
-Clearly, some people do build their own data storage systems, and are pretty successful for doing so.
+Clearly, some people must be out there successfully building their own data storage systems; so why shouldn't you or I?

 I'd argue the reason you generally shouldn't build one of these systems yourself is time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free, and for most projects you don't have that kind of time.
+There are many off-the-shelf databases, file systems and so on available to you, and chances are getting one of them to work reasonably well in your application will take less than the time it'd take to stabilize one of these systems yourself.

-Some argue another reason not to build these systems ourselves is they're too complicated for us mortals to design, and that such things are best left to the *Experts* (TM).
-In this article, I want to show you this isn't true &mdash; it's not too hard to come up with the basic design of these systems as long as you have a good grasp of introductory data structures and algorithms.
+But if you want to build one of these systems yourself, you certainly can.
+Maybe you'd like to get a better feel for how these systems work internally, or maybe you want to see if you find it fun.
+There are people who will tell you that these systems are too complicated for us mortals to design, and that such things are best left to the *Experts* (TM).
+In this article, I want to show this isn't true &mdash; it's not too hard to come up with the basic design of these systems as long as you have a good grasp of basic data structures and algorithms.

-My goal with this article is to walk you down a fairly simple line of reasoning that gets you more or less to today's state of the art in data storage.
-All you'll need is some basic familiarity with data structures like hash tables and binary trees.
+Let's try walking down a fairly simple line of reasoning that gets you more or less to today's state of the art in data storage.
+All you'll need is some basic familiarity with data structures like hash tables and binary trees:

-So, let's design some storage systems!

 ## The Key Problem

 What do you think is the main challenge of designing a data storage system?

-Hint: ironically, the hard part of storage is not storing data.
+Hint: ironically, the hard part isn't the part where you store the data.
 From a software perspective, storing data is pretty easy: you tell the hardware to store data and then you wait until the hardware is done.
 The hardware does all the work; your code just sets up the transfer and gets out of the way as fast as it can.

 The hard part is retrieval.
-You have a disk full of data, and a user comes along and asks you for a specific record somewhere on that disk.
-How do you know where to go looking for it?
+You have a disk (or maybe lots of disks) full of data, and a user comes along and asks you for a specific record somewhere on that disk.
+How do you know where to find it?

 In other words, storage is a search problem!

 And it's not just any search problem &mdash; it's key/value search, a problem you're already tackled when you learned basic data structures and algorithms.

+> *Wait*, you might say, *that's true of key/value stores like [Redis](https://redis.io), but what about other kinds of storage systems?
+Is this a blog about key/value stores?*
+>
-Don't believe me?
-Every storage system uses a system of keys to identify and retrieve data, but a lot of systems obscure the key and make the key/value mapping less than obvious.
-But if you look close enough at any system that retrieves data, you'll find a key hiding somewhere in the system's design.
-For example:
+> Well, even if most systems don't use the terms 'key' and 'value,' they all use something that looks an awful lot like a key to identify and retrieve data.
+If you look close enough at a system that supports data queries, I'm willing to bet you'll find a key hiding somewhere in the system's interface.
+Here are some examples:
+>

-* Want to download a web page?
+> * Want to download a web page?
 You need to provide its URL (a key)
-* Want to read a file?
+> * Want to read a file?
 You need to provide its path (a key)
-* Want to load a value from memory?
+> * Want to load a value from memory?
 You need to provide its address (a key)
-* Want to query a database?
+> * Want to query a database?
 You need to provide a primary *key*
+>

-So at the end of the day, the main thing you're doing when you build a data storage system like a database, file system, cloud storage, etc is designing a map data structure which is stored on disk, alongside the actual keys and values the user asked you to store.
-Your system's write (store data) algorithm fills this map with key/value pairs and your system's read (retrieve data) algorithm uses this map to find the requested data.
+So at the end of the day, the main thing you're doing when you build a data storage system like a database, file system, cloud storage, etc is designing some kind of map data structure which is stored on disk, alongside the actual keys and values your users asked you to store.
+Your system's write (store data) algorithm adds key/value pairs to this map and your system's read (retrieve data) algorithm queries this map to find the requested data.
 The goal is to design a set of algorithms where writes efficiently set up reads to also be efficient.

 ## Map Data Strutures